 12) provide leadership in developing scholarly activities related to the enhancement of teaching and learning.

+Advisory Board

-An Advisory Board consisting of the Senate Professional Development subcommittee members, faculty representatives from each instructional school and the library, will be formulated to provide assistance to the Director in accomplishing the mission, goals and objectives of the CETL.
-The Director of the CETL will sit as an ex-officio, non-voting member of the Advisory Board.
-The Board will select a Chair to serve for the academic year and the faculty members of the Board (outside the Professional Development Committee) will serve a staggered three-year term.
+An Advisory Board consisting of at least three faculty members will be formulated to provide assistance to the Director in accomplishing the mission, goals and objectives of the CSALT.
+The Director of the CSALT is as an ex-officio, non-voting member of the Advisory Board.
+The Board will select a Chair to serve for the academic year and the faculty members of the Board will serve a staggered three-year term.

 Approved May 1989